The Writings of John Wesley

 Extract from Journal of Elizabeth Harper 1796

-In the spring of 1725 JW began to study The Imitation of Christ by Thomas à Kempis, one of the most influential devotional works of the late medieval period.
+In the spring of 1725 JW began to study The Imitation of Christby Thomas à Kempis, one of the most influential devotional works of the late medieval period.
 Along with Jeremy Taylor’s Holy Living and Holy Dying, the Imitation led JW to experience a spiritual awakening to inward holiness that summer.
-The Imitation soon became a favorite of JW and the Oxford Methodists on holy living.
-In 1735 JW published a new edition which he titled The Christian’s Pattern.
-He incorporated several sources into an introduction that spells out clearly his early views on Christian perfection.
+The Imitation soon became a favorite of JW and the Oxford Methodists.
+In 1735 JW published a new edition which he titled The Christian’s Pattern, reflecting his beliefs about Jesus Christ as the grand exemplar for believers.
+He incorporated several sources into the introduction that expresses his early views on Christian perfection.
 JW so valued the Imitation that he published an abridged edition in 1741, which went through about 20 printings in his lifetime.
-In the Plain Account of Christian Perfection we see how à Kempis’ imitatio Christi ideal shaped his mature views of holiness and how Christ served as the model for renewal in the image of God.
+After this he published a tract of book 4 of the Imitation as a primer for partaking Holy Communion, titled A Companion to the Altar.
+In the Plain Account of Christian Perfection we see how Kempis’ imitatio Christi ideal shaped his mature views of holiness and how Christ serves as the model for renewal in the image of God.

 The Christian’s Pattern 1735